Back

 Default Bias

 Users assumed the pre-selected refund-to-original-mode was the recommended or safer option.
-The lack of contrast between options reinforced passive behavior.

 User lack awarness and trust